idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_results.md

 1. +pbr_csv.csv+: this is a `csv` file that writes the user-specified scalar and vector variables to a comma-separated-values file.
 The data can be imported to Excel for further processing or in Python using the `csv` module, Pandas, or other methods.

-2. +pbr_out_cp+: this is a sub-folder that save snapshots of the simulation data including all meshes, solutions.
+2. +pbr_out_cp+: this is a sub-folder where snapshots of the simulation data including all meshes, solutions are saved.
 Users can restart the run from where it ended using the file in the checkpoint folder.

-3. +pbr_out.displaced.e+: this is a `ExodusII` file that has all mesh and solution data.
+3. +pbr_out.displaced.e+: this is an `ExodusII` file that has all mesh and solution data.
 Users can use Paraview to open this .e file to visualize, plot, and analyze the data.

 # Steady-state

 The steady-state simulation results are presented in this section.
-A qualitative comparison of the reflector temperature distribution between the SAM and Griffin/Pronghorn simulations is presented in [Treflector].
+A qualitative comparison of the reflector temperature distribution between the SAM and Griffin/Pronghorn simulations [!citep](Stewart2021) is presented in [Treflector].
 Note that the temperature distribution in the pebble bed core is not shown here and will be discussed later because the heat structures in each of SAM’s `PBCoreChannel` appear as a one-dimensional line.
 Overall, a good agreement is observed between